readmeio/oas/packages/parser/README.md

 }
 ```

-The rules that we support for downgrading to warnings are the following, and by default they are all treated as errors.
+The following OpenAPI rules can be downgraded to warnings.
+By default, they are all treated as errors.
 We do not support downgrading any Swagger specification errors to warnings -- only OpenAPI.

 <!-- prettier-ignore-start -->
 | Rule | What it validates |